-My friend Elyssa and I spontaneously booked a one-week trip to Scotland and split our time between Edinburgh (3 nights) and Inverness (4 nights).
-I had never been to Scotland before but it had been on my bucket list for a while for its renowned hiking trails and its capital Edinburgh, with its gothic architecture and amazing history has always sparked my curiosity.
-This guide is going to be about how to spend three days in Edinburgh and will hopefully help you plan your trip to make the most of it!
+My friend Elyssa and I spontaneously booked a one-week trip to Scotland in October 2022 and split our time between Edinburgh (3 days) and Inverness (4 days).
+I had never been to Scotland before but it had been on my bucket list for a while as it's renowned for its hiking trails and stunning nature as well as it's bustling capital Edinburgh, with its gothic architecture and amazing history.

 Where to stay in Edinburgh

 Just Sleep @ Urban BnB

 Before we dive in, I would like to say one thing: Edinburgh is expensive, very expensive.
 When we were looking for Airbnbs in the city, the app said that the average night costs 235€!
 We were only staying two nights so it seemed silly to spend a fortune as we intended to spend most of the day out.
 There were a few hostels but we found prices way too high (40€) for a room shared with 10 other people.
 In the end, we did end up finding a cheap hostel for 15€ a night.
 Just Sleep @ Urban BnB is a bunkhouse located 10 minutes away from the city centre by bus.
 It's very simple and clean, there are no facilities apart from showers and toilets and a coffee machine but the beds were comfy and the dorm was quiet.
 We were welcomed by the cleaner, who was very kind and the only member of staff in the hostel.
 We shared a room with 7 other people for two nights and it did perfectly the job.
 The hostel isn't amazing but it's a cheap and practical option if you wish to spend three days in Edinburgh without breaking the bank.

 Free towels are provided at the hostel.